ChrisLearningCode2/401ops/README.md

 Future DevOps Engineers
 Whether you're entering IT or advancing your career, our learning paths help you move from foundational support roles to infrastructure and operations positions.

 Our Vision
 We envision a world where anyone with curiosity, determination, and a willingness to learn can build a successful IT career.

 Without a four-year degree.

 Without expensive bootcamps.

 Without needing existing industry connections.

 We're building the apprenticeship program we wish existed when we started.

 Privacy By Design

 We teach privacy.

 We should practice it.

-401Ops follows a simple principle:
+401 Ops follows a simple principle:

 If we don't need your data, we don't want your data.